ejb/elliotbentley.com/src/pages/blog/astro.md

 ## To the moon!

 Work on Astro is ongoing and I'm hopeful that these kinks will be smoothed out over time.
 The developers are already aware of the redirect limitation, for example, and [appear to be working on a solution](https://github.com/snowpackjs/astro/issues/80).
 Similarly, [a bug](https://github.com/snowpackjs/astro/issues/405) in the `.astro` syntax’s handling of JSX was quickly fixed.

-Overall, Astro feels like a genuinely modern tool, one that's exciting to use and liberating in its fleibility.
+Overall, Astro feels like a genuinely modern tool, one that's exciting to use and liberating in its flexibility.
 I wouldn't recommend it to inexperienced coders just yet, but I can't wait to see how high it goes.